winningproduct/learn-portal/content/5-build/06-visitor-behavior-analysis.md

 published: false
 title: "Visitor Behaviour Analysis"
 metaTitle: "Visitor Behaviour Analysis | WP"
-metaDescription: "Visitor behavior analysis is a method of conducting qualitative research on visitors’ website behavior.
-Visitor behavior analysis involves employing multiple qualitative tools that help you track your website’s performance, understand website visitors’ on-site behavior, identify experience breakages, connect with individual visitors for feedback and suggestions, and then utilize all the insights to optimize the site-wide experience."
+metaDescription: "Visitor behaviour analysis refers to conducting qualitative analysis of behaviours of the website visitors.
+It involves installing a qualitative tool to track website peformance, understand visitor experience issues, connect with the visitors for feedbacks and suggesstions and utilize all the insights to optimize the visitor experience"

 metaTags:
   - Build